salilab/rmf_chimerax/README.md

 and then run `devel build . exit true` from the ChimeraX prompt.

+Note that ChimeraX's bundle builder on Mac currently only supports single architectures and so the resulting `.whl` file must be renamed (also change the tag in the `WHEEL` file inside the archive) to replace the single architecture (`x86_64` or `arm64`) with `universal2`.

 ## Testing

 This plugin has a full test suite which is designed to run in one of two